Hair Loss: A Lesson In Embracing Change And Knowing My Body Better

 Back in 2012, I underwent a brief flirtation with a rather hardcore vegan diet.
-Love of animals and the planet aside, there I was – an unformed and easily-led 17-year-old – looking for a way to fit in and do better.
-Like many of my Millenial peers, I found a niche but growing community on Instagram.
-My flavour of the month? #Veganism #VeganBloggers #VeganInfluencers, you name it.
+Love of animals and the planet aside, there I was—an unformed and easily-led 17-year-old—looking for a way to fit in and do better.
+Like many of my millennial peers, I found a niche but growing community on Instagram.
+My flavour of the month? #veganism, #veganbloggers, and #veganinfluencers.
+You name it.

-Now in my mid-twenties, following a period of sustained life stresses (due in part to poor gut health), I have once again experienced the same rapid, alarming breakage I did 7 years ago.
-My once glossy dark blonde tresses have been reduced to thin, forlorn wisps – and as such, as vain as I know it may sound, my self-confidence has taken a great old hit.
+Now in my mid-twenties, following a period of sustained life stress (due in part to poor gut health), I have once again experienced the same rapid, alarming breakage I did seven years ago.
+My once glossy dark blonde tresses have been reduced to thin, forlorn wisps—and as such, as vain as I know it may sound, my self-confidence has taken a hit.

 Before figuring out a long term regrowth plan, my first step was to rectify the situation going on (or not going on) north of my shoulders.
-Naturally, my first port of call was my brilliant hairdresser and friend Louis, at Koda Cutters in Bondi (the best in the bizz, in my humble opinion).
-It was time to part ways with my the very thing I believed made me more of a woman: long, thick waist-length tresses that evoked a soft kind of beauty like Sandro Botticelli’s Venus standing in that scallop shell, hair impossibly tousled and windswept just so by the heavenly sea breeze of Zephyr.
+Naturally, my first port of call was my brilliant hairdresser and friend, Louis, at Koda Cutters in Bondi (the best in the biz, in my humble opinion).
+It was time to part ways with the very thing I believed made me more of a woman: long, thick, waist-length tresses that evoked a soft kind of beauty, like Sandro Botticelli’s Venus standing in that scallop shell, hair impossibly tousled and windswept just so by the heavenly sea breeze of Zephyr.

-So there you have it: I have officially committed to Phase One of Operation Hair Recovery.
+So there you have it: I have officially committed to Phase 1 of Operation Hair Recovery.

 For the record, I am now entirely devoted to my new look in a way I never thought possible.
-While the end goal is still very much restoring it to its lengthy former glory, I must say I’m quite enjoying this new, short-haired alter ego of mine.
-Styling has been an easier task than I had thought, as has the whole washing and drying process.
-Who would have thought?
+While the end goal is still very much restoring it to its former lengthy glory, I must say I’m quite enjoying this new, short-haired alter ego of mine.
+Styling has been an easier task than I’d thought, as has the whole washing and drying process.

-In getting to the root of the problem (pun very much intended), here are the takeaways: chronic stress can trigger excess production of androgenic male hormones which can, in turn, lead to hair loss.
-As such, managing my anxiety levels have been at the top of my list of priorities.
-This self-enforced regimen of mine has included engaging in daily mindfulness and meditation practices (deep breaths, you guys) which I had long been neglecting, as well as exercising regularly and ensuring I get an adequate amount of sleep each night (eight hours, non-negotiable.)
+In getting to the root of the problem (pun very much intended), here are the takeaways: chronic stress can trigger excess production of androgenic male hormones, which can, in turn, lead to hair loss.
+As such, managing my anxiety levels has been at the top of my list of priorities.
+This self-enforced regimen of mine has included engaging in daily mindfulness and meditation practices (deep breaths, you guys) which I had long been neglecting, as well as exercising regularly and ensuring I get an adequate amount of sleep each night (eight hours, non-negotiable).

 Of course, eating well plays an important role, too.
-Dosing up on an abundance of greens, a variety of healthy fats, and some key supplements are integral to recovery – namely biotin, zinc, silica, amino acids and a hydrolised collagen powder of your choosing.
-Australian nutritionist Jessica Sepel has recently released a range of multivitamins which have already garnered a cult following, and for good reason.
+Dosing up on an abundance of greens, a variety of healthy fats, and some key supplements is integral to recovery—namely biotin, zinc, silica, amino acids, and a hydrolised collagen powder of your choosing.
+Australian nutritionist Jessica Sepel recently released a range of multivitamins, which have already garnered a cult following, and for good reason.
 Her Hair + Energy formula has been an utter godsend for my poor locks.
-After just four weeks of taking these babies, I have honestly noticed a real difference in both strength, length and gloss factor.
+After just four weeks of taking these babies, I have honestly noticed a real difference in both strength, length, and gloss factor.

-While I am firm in my belief that proper stress and diet management are the true game changers in hair repair, that’s not to say that some stellar products can’t offer some assistance.
-Following some extensive product trials, I have developed a solid cortège for myself.
-Namely, the old faithful Olaplex for hair breakage backed by the likes of the golden-tressed Kate Bucceri – twice a week, slather the stuff on, pour yourself a nice glass of red, and indulge in some “serious” downtime.
-Excellent quality shampoo and conditioner is also essential – I personally love anything from French hair-guru Christophe Robin’s range, as they are free from a majority of hidden nasties, do a great darn job, and smell divine to boot.
-More tips from the man himself, right this way.
-A leave-in treatment oil is also an excellent idea; I am currently using this one from Mecca Cosmetica by French brand Buly that smells pleasantly of orchids and is nice and lightweight on my fried little ends.
+While I’m firm in my belief that proper stress and diet management are the true game changers in hair repair, that’s not to say that some stellar products can’t offer some assistance.
+Following some extensive product trials, I’ve developed a solid cortège for myself.
+Namely, the old faithful Olaplex for hair breakage backed by the likes of the golden-tressed Kate Bucceri.
+Twice a week, slather the stuff on, pour yourself a nice glass of red, and indulge in some “serious” downtime.
+Excellent quality shampoo and conditioner is also essential—I personally love anything from French hair guru Christophe Robin’s range as they’re free from a majority of hidden nasties, do a great darn job, and smell divine.
+More tips from the man himself right this way.
+A leave-in treatment oil is also an excellent idea.
+I’m currently using this one from Mecca by French brand Buly 1803 that smells pleasantly of orchids and is nice and lightweight on my fried little ends.

 Words, Katie Dyce.